andrewsolomon/training.dancer.lpw.2011/README.md

 Prerequisites
 -------------
+Basic knowledge of:

-* Basic Perl knowledge (no need for OO Perl)
+* Perl (no need for OO Perl)
-* Basic HTML/HTTP knowledge
+* HTML/HTTP
+* A text editor like vi/emacs/pico

 Preparation
 -----------